 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

 Lease extensions in Ironbridge can be a difficult process.
-We recommend you secure professional help from a conveyancer and valuer with experience in this area.
+We recommend you procure professional help from a lawyer and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have in-depth market knowledge procuring Ironbridge lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.